parsiya/Hugo-Octopress/README.md

 ## Compact Index
 The original theme renders each post's summary in the main page.
-I prefer a more compact index and have been using it for my own website for quite a while.
-You can enable it by adding the following to the config file:
+I prefer a more compact index and have been use it for my own website.
+You can enable it by adding this to the config file:

 ``` toml
 [params]